 When MySafe:LA first began visiting elementary schools in 2008, our objectives were clear and simple: deliver fire and life safety education that would help change people’s behavior.
 The idea was to bring elements that were not available to the local fire department to schools — essentially to support the fire department with a specific type of expertise.
 It worked.

-Since then, we’ve been continually reviewing and revamping our programs.
+Since then, we’ve been continually reviewing and revamping our programs, which range from teaching fire and life safety to 4th and 5th graders to teaching older adults, and even firefighters.
 As we learn from our students, we work to make our programs stronger and more engaging.
 If there is no interactivity, entertainment, and engagement, the programs will not be received as they should.
 Currently, while we focus on fire and earthquake, we also have programs for pedestrian safety, water safety, and heart health (we teach hands-only CPR).

 How do we know CRR works?
 We are asked this question quite often.
 Although the “name” has evolved over the years, CRR as a process isn’t new.
 It’s been around a long time.
 One of the first published accounts of the process came about in 1973, when the report America Burning was released.
 That report noted two significant issues in fighting fire: First, there wasn’t a sufficient focus on prevention by the fire service.
 Second, a properly executed prevention program has the potential to make a strong impact on fire.